- ABOUT US

 Please encourage children to write letters, read books, answer the phone and talk to guests intelligently and politely.
 They should take an interest in health foods and exercise and should be well versed in etiquette.

 Social responsibility begins with individual responsibility.
 All students will cooperate in maintaining hygienic bathrooms / toilets, neat and tidy classrooms and a zero waste campus.

 All forms of bullying be it emotional, verbal, physical, sexual or cyber are strictly banned in the campus.
-Ragging which is the most despicable activity where Juniors are targeted by bullies in the Senior Classes is also banned.
+Ragging which is the most despicable activity is also banned.
 Even the mildest form of bullying / ragging is likely to be met with expulsion.

 School furniture and property must be treated with respect.
 Damage done intentionally or due to improper use will lead to disciplinary action and parents will be expected to contribute to part or all of the cost of repair / replacement.

 ELECTRONIC GADGETS such as mobile phones, walkmans, i-pods, laptops, electronic games, cameras etc. are not permitted on campus.
 Gadgets that are confiscated will only be returned to parents, after a fine has been paid to the Accounts office.It is advisable that children not be given individual smart phones.

 * Cameras may be used on special occasions with the permission of the Principal.